scrapinghub/splash/docs/scripting-ref.rst

 splash:select_all
 -----------------

-Select the list of HTML elements from DOM of the current web page that match the specified selector.
+Select the list of HTML elements from DOM of the current web page that match the specified CSS selector.

 **Signature:** ``elements = splash:select_all(selector)``